-A new archive exhibition in the Maitland Robinson Library features highlights from a recently-donated collection relating to Sir Lionel Whitby, alumnus and Master of Downing College (1947-56).
+Downing College was very pleased to receive a large collection of personal papers of Sir Lionel Whitby, alumnus and Master of Downing College (1947-56), donated by the Whitby family in 2019.
 Over the course of a long and pioneering career in Medicine, he played a significant role in the development of early antibiotics – the sulphonamides – and assisted in the treatment and recovery of both the King (in 1928) and the Prime Minister, Winston Churchill, at the height of the Second World War.
 He was commanding officer of the Army Blood Transfusion Service during the war, returning to Cambridge in 1945 as Regius Professor of Physic and Master of Downing College from 1947, also serving as Vice-Chancellor from 1951-3.
-The exhibition is available to all by appointment.
+A major exhibition was mounted in September 2019 featuring highlights from the collection and sharing aspects of Sir Lionel's life and work.
+A book published by the family, based on the content of the exhibition, is available to researchers on request.

 Early life and military service

 Lionel Ernest Howard Whitby was born on 8 May 1895 and educated at Bromsgrove School.
 He won an open scholarship to study Medicine at Downing College in 1914 but, with the outbreak of war, enlisted in the Royal Fusiliers instead and gained his commission as a machine gun officer in the Royal West Kent Regiment.
 He served in Serbia, Salonika, Gallipoli and France, where he was awarded a Military Cross in 1917 for gallantry at Passchendaele.
 In March 1918, by then an acting Major, he was severely wounded and had his right leg amputated near the hip.
 As a result of his injuries, he retired from the Army and matriculated at Downing College in October 1918.